alukosdev/ccsp/laws/privacy-shield.md

 ## Noteworthy

+- [x] The Privacy Shield was replaced by the TADP.
 - [x] The Privacy Shield replaced the Safe Harbor program.
 - [x] The Privacy Shield Principles comprise a set of *seven* commonly recognized privacy principles.
 - [x] Joining the Privacy Shield is voluntary.